LeonGIA/StalkModel/README.md

 # StalkModel
-# ALL CREDIT GOES TO EVAN JURAS WHO HOSTED THE ORIGINAL CODE.
+# CREDIT GOES TO EVAN JURAS WHO HOSTED THE ORIGINAL CODE.
 # WE HAVE MODIFIED IT TO SUPPORT OUR NEEDS.